mosip/documentation/docs/Master-Data-Services-Functionality.md

 1. Responds to the source with the appropriate message
 1. In case of Exceptions, system triggers relevant error messages

-### D. Fetch the List of Gender Types based on a Language Code
+### Fetch the List of Gender Types based on a Language Code
 On receiving a request to fetch the List of Gender Types with the input parameters (Language Code), the system fetches the List of Gender Types against the Language Code received as per the below listed steps:

 1. Validates if the request contains the following input parameters